 Yes, as an Authorised Deposit-taking Institution (ADI) with a banking licence that under the FCS is authorised by the Australian Prudential Regulation Authority (APRA), your deposits in Up are protected by government guarantee up to $250,000 for each account holder.

-Up Bank promo sign up code
+Up Bank promo Sign up code

-If your keen to give it a go yourself, you can head over to their website and use the promo code ‘CFI’ – or alternatively you can use the Hook a Mate Up code URL below.
+If you’re keen to give it a go yourself, you can head over to their website and use the promo code ‘CFI’ – or alternatively you can use the Hook a Mate Up code URL below.
 This should give you $10 – $5 immediately, and another $5 after you make some transactions (like buying 5 punnets of blueberries which is what I did!)

 Up Bank Captain FI promo code: CFI